dentropy/nostr-daemon/docker/development/bitcoin/testnet/README.md

 # PLEASE RUN ONE AT A TIME
 docker exec -it lnd-testnet \
 lncli --network=testnet channelbalance

+# PLEASE RUN ONE AT A TIME
+docker exec -it lnd-testnet \
+lncli --network=testnet  listchannels

 ```

 **Fill up with Testnet Bitcoin**